 With COVID-19, we are experiencing a rapidly changing environment at the University.
-We want you to know we are just a click away and our Centers remain open virtually.
-Please check their websites and social media platforms to learn how to reach someone if you are in need.
+Please check our centers' websites and social media platforms to learn how to reach someone if you are in need.
 We hope you are all staying safe and healthy!

 American Indian Resource Center (AIRC)